cau-placc/haskell-src-transformation/CONTRIBUTING.md

       Try to find a minimal example that still shows the problematic behavior.
     + **Describe the behavior you observed after following the steps.**
     + **Explain which behavior you expected to see instead and why.**
-    + **Include error messages and crash reports** reported by the compiler or operating system.
+    + **Include error messages and crash reports** reported by the library or operating system.

  - Include information about your configuration and environment.

-    + **Which version of the Free Compiler are you using?**
+    + **Which version of the library are you using?**
+      Preferably include the Hash of the last Git commit you've checked out.
-      You can get the exact version by running `freec --version` in your terminal.
+      You can get this information from running `git rev-parse HEAD` in your terminal.
     + **What's the name and version of the operating system you are using?**
     + **What versions of GHC and Cabal are you using?**
-    + **How are you running the Free Compiler?** Have you installed the compiler as described in the README, are you running it using Cabal or do you use one of our Bash scripts?
+    + **How are you using the package?** Have you installed the command line interface as described in the README, are you running it using Cabal or do you use it as a dependency in your own project?
-       What command line arguments have you passed?
+       What command line arguments have you passed if any?
-    + **If the problem regards the generated Coq code,** what version of Coq are you using and how does your `_CoqProject` file look like (if any)?
-    + **Have you made any modifications** to the Compiler's source code, build configuration or the code of the included Coq Base library?
+    + **Have you made any modifications** to the libraries source code or build configuration?

- - Assign the <kbd>[bug][freec/labels/bug]</kbd> label to the issue.
+ - Assign the <kbd>[bug][haskell-src-transformations/labels/bug]</kbd> label to the issue.
    If you do not have the permission to add labels, a member of the FreeProving project will assign this label when reviewing the bug report.

 ### Suggesting Enhancements

-Enhancement proposals are tracked as [issues on GitHub][freec/issues].
+Enhancement proposals are tracked as [issues on GitHub][haskell-src-transformations/issues].
-If you want to propose an enhancement, first **make sure that there is no similar proposal already** (see [Enhancement Proposals][freec/labels/enhancement]).
+If you want to propose an enhancement, first **make sure that there is no similar proposal already** (see [Enhancement Proposals][haskell-src-transformations/labels/enhancement]).
 Consider leaving a comment or :+1: if you want to support an existing enhancement proposal.
 If no such proposal has been made in the past, create a new issue and provide as much of the following information as possible by filling out the *feature request* template.